scuzzydude/asimov/asimov.md

 When my daughter and I were discussing the causes of conflict in 2020, we had one serious difference of opinion.
 She wanted me to accept that I was the beneficiary of generational wealth, but I argued against that in material terms.
 I've worked for all the material goods that I've acquired in my life.
 My parents, my grandparents and multiple generations back were hardworking people, in ways that neither her nor I could even imagine.
 She has a different perspective on background, though we both agreed that our primary fortune in life was to have been born American.
 I've worked hard all my life.
 I have always tried to make the most of that fortune, and so has she.

-Now I realize that the real way to measure value is not our fortune in life to be born American, Nigerian, Chinese or Vietnamese or white or black, but the real fortune we all share, is to be born with all the accumulated value of the ideas of all who came before us, because that wealth is available to everybody on the planet.
+Now I realize that the real way to measure value is not our fortune in life to be born American, Nigerian, Chinese, or Vietnamese or white or black, but the real fortune we all share, is to be born with all the accumulated value of the ideas of all who came before us, because that wealth is available to everybody on the planet.
 This leverage is something we all benefit from, and it should scale to much higher levels if we can value our potential.
 If Elon Musk gets his way and connects every person on the planet, this accumulated value is within reach of every child born.

 The reason Mark Twain's satire *The Connecticut Yankee in King Arthur's Court*[^102] is so powerful and funny is because it's a simple theme, shared by Isaac Asimov's *Foundation*.
 We might have great technology and cool toys but we keep repeating the same historical mistakes because we believe we are somehow more advanced than mankind just a few generations before.